 We were excited to be back at our favorite park…. after almost ten years!
 Not being big fans of rides and crowds we were reluctant in planning a trip to Orlando but do love the safari experience that Disney offers.
 If you have been dreaming about seeing the animals in the wild, the Safari tour does a great job of emulating that experience.

 The Kilimanjaro Safari Tour is located just on the outskirts of the Harambe Village.
 This African-like village offers visitors food and refreshments and you can see the only live baobab tree in the park – look for it just outside the Tusker House restaurant.
 Harambe Village is patterned after the Kenyan coastal town, Lamu.
 Once you make it up to the line (make sure you get your Fastpass, the tour is pretty popular) you climb aboard a modified GM truck for a drive through picturesque open plains, shady forest landscapes and rocky wetlands of the 110-acre Harambe Wildlife Reserve.
 Through clever design and landscaping, it seems as though there is nothing between you and the lions, or the elephants, rhinos, hippos and all the other amazing creatures.

-Here are 20 Photos why we love the Disney’s Animal Kingdom Safari tour.
+20 Photos from Disney’s Animal Kingdom Kilimanjaro Safari tour

-If the 20 minute safari ride didn’t satisfy you appetite for a safari, you can also look into these additional tours.
+If the 20-minute safari ride didn’t satisfy your appetite for a safari, you can also look into these additional tours.

 Backstage Safari Tour